 Jungle Spider – Do not read further if you have arachnophobia.
 Jungle Spiders are small and quick.
 They may move up to (3) spaces in any direction.
 They may even change direction after every square moved, allowing them to easily scurry around the bigger creatures.
 Jungle Spiders may not end their move on the square that they started on or on a swamp square, but they may move through the swamp.
 It cannot capture.

 The above diagram shows a very limited movement diagram of a Jungle Spider.
 The white Jungle Spider can move and stop on every square that the green line crosses, except for the swamp squares (e5 and g5).
 Please note a few things - the Jungle Spider can cross swamp squares (but not land on them), it can scurry around animals (but not through or over them), and it can move at most (3) squares during its move.
 It can also move (1) or (2) squares.

 Ability 1 – Jump: Surprise!
 Jungle Spiders are also jumping spiders.
 They can Jump either (2) or (3) spaces in a straight line to an empty square.
 Using this ability, a Jungle Spider can leap over other animals and swamp squares, but is not able to land on either.
+Jungle Spiders can Jump through the Porcupine's Untouchable zone, but cannot land inside it (see below Porcupine section).
 This ability counts as a move.